Z-Doctor/MoreCrops/Update Notes.md

+1.1 - Core Mods
+      Man, what a headache.
+This is my first time using a core mod so I thought there would be problems, but it was a nightmare to figure out what was wrong.
+      Just because something works doesn't mean it's for the reason you think it does.

 1.0 - Mod Creation
       I knew my mod would make creating a mod easier, but this is insane!
 Hardly any work at all, and such a small file.
 It may be just me or maybe forge, but